matthew-scherf/aseity/README.md

 *A small, axiom-free Lean 4 formalisation of one result:*

-> No sufficiently self-enclosed epistemic system can certify its own **aseity** — its being grounded in nothing external.
+> No sufficiently self-enclosed epistemic system can certify its own **aseity** (its being grounded in nothing external).
 Read theologically, with the system taken to be the maximal one: **even an omniscient God cannot certify that he is ungrounded.**

 The theorem is *modally insensitive* to whether the system is in fact grounded.
-It concerns what can be **known from within**, not what is true — an unknowability result, not a grounding result.
+It concerns what can be **known from within**, not what is true, making it an unknowability result, not a grounding result.

 ## The argument